Las Vegas Strip reports 14.4% gaming win surge as tourism drives growth

 "In the first quarter, we're seeing a pretty big difference between this year and last year at this time," said Hill.

 Nevada's extensive retail casino roster is appreciably reliant on tourism for consistent revenue.
-Should the state continue this resurgence throughout the summer, LVCVA data will likely somewhat reflect that captured by the NGCB.
+Should the State continue this resurgence throughout the summer, LVCVA data will likely somewhat reflect that captured by the NGCB.

 author